 I am sorry to hear about your brother's passing.
 Unfortunately, if he did not complete and sign the Will before two disinterested witnesses, it will not be valid in the State of Wisconsin.
 Based on the facts above, it sounds likely he died "intestate" meaning his assets will pass...Read more »

 If you're on probation and you're accused of violating your rules of probation, you can be revoked.
 Generally probation officers will force you to sit in jail on a probation hold while investigating the allegations against you.
-If that hold is released, that's certainly a good sign, but it's not...Read more »
+If that hold is released, that's certainly a good...Read more »

 Adult child was 59 years old and had seen his estranged mother 1 time since before he was a teenager.
 His father and stepmother raised him and he lived with them until he passed.
 He died and named his estate as the beneficiary of his 401k.
 He had a named beneficiary for life insurances and...
 Read more »

 If he had no surviving spouse or children, yes, that is quite likely.
 THAT is why it is important for everyone to have an estate plan.
 Reason #1 (out of at least a dozen reasons), is to make sure your stuff goes to who you want.